parttimenerd/temci/README.rst

 .. image:: https://travis-ci.org/parttimenerd/temci.svg?branch=master
     :target: https://travis-ci.org/parttimenerd/temci

 An advanced benchmarking tool written in python3 that supports setting up an environment for benchmarking and the generation of visually appealing reports.

-It runs on Linux systems and (rudimentary) on Apple's OS X systems.
+It runs on Linux systems and (rudimentary) on OS X.

 Why should you use temci?
 -------------------------